Sweden and the Winter War: Swedish military's position

 One of the main considerations that led the Swedish government to declare Sweden a non-belligerent state was concern that they might otherwise lose control of the internal situation in Sweden.
 The Soviet demands on Finland in the months prior to the outbreak of war had roused public opinion.
 While there had been large demonstrations in support of Finland, Russia was a traditional enemy, and fear of the Russians had been a part of the Swedish mindset since 1719, when Russian galleys burned Swedish coastal communities during the Great Northern War.
 Therefore, there was a strong feeling that it was better to defend Sweden on Finnish soil.

 Swedish military strength was at one of its low points due to the grand disarmament of 1925.
 The rearmament program decided in 1936 had not yet had any substantial effect on the armed forces.
 The army had only 16 tanks apart from a small number of tankettes armed with machine guns.
 Air defence guns were few and the air force had only 36 Gloster Gladiator fighters.
 Modern artillery was very limited, short range guns of the Great War era or older were the norm.
-Worse was that no modern military material was available for purchase, as the producing countries regarded exports secondary to equipping the own armed forces.
+Worse was that no modern military material was available for purchase, as the producing countries regarded exports secondary to equipping their own armed forces.

 Even worse, training had been very reduced in a 1925 decision to cut back on the armed forces, and most units had no winter training and had to leave army units needing to conduct rehearsal training after a mobilization.

 Within the Swedish military, officers who had been volunteers in the Finnish Civil War were now senior officers, most notably Axel Rappe, a member of the General Staff, and Archibald Douglas, commander of the Northern Army Corps.